biscuit-auth/biscuit/DESIGN.md

 lower or equal, larger or equal, equal, set inclusion and set exclusion.

 A *string* is a suite of UTF-8 characters.
-It supports the following constraints: prefix, suffix, equak, set inclusion, set exclusion.
+It supports the following constraints: prefix, suffix, equak, set inclusion, set exclusion, regular expression.

 A *date* is a 64 bit unsigned integer representing a TAI64.
 It supports the following constraints: before, after.